Empyreal96/easy-build-xbox/README.md

 A tool in testing for compiling xbox code.
 Easy to Update script.

-- Buildable on Windows XP - 10 x86
+- Buildable on Windows XP - 10 x86.

-- Fixed issues with mstools/idw folders incorrectly being set
+- Fixed issues with mstools/idw folders incorrectly being set.

-- Basic Options for compiling
+- Basic Options for compiling.

-- 'Unofficial' binplace script 'xcopybins.cmd' to place some built files
+- 'Unofficial' binplace scripts for built files, samples and tools.

-- Buildable XDK Samples and other isos (needs testing in xemu/xqemu/xbox)
+- Buildable XDK Samples and other isos (needs testing in xemu/xqemu/xbox).

 *More info at the Wiki:*
 https://github.com/Empyreal96/easy-build-xbox/wiki